Cabestana cutacea

 Cabestana cutacea, common name the Mediterranean bark triton, is a species of predatory sea snail, a marine gastropod mollusk in the family Cymatiidae.

 Description

 The adult shell size varies between 25 mm and 90 mm.

+The revolving ribs are elegantly sculptured into close, beadlike nodules.
+The shell is light yellowish brown, white within the aperture.

+The epidermis differs from that of most of the Tritons in being a thin, smooth skin.

+Philippi describes the animal thus : Body on the upper part painted with irregular spots of dark purple, which are separated by narrow white lines; foot pale violet above, marbled on the sides, and speckled here and there with reddish spots which are edged with white.